garygriswold/Bible.js/Server/Deploy.md

 	./deploy.sh

 	The above script packages the server in server.tar, scp's it to the remote server.
-Un-tars it, and starts the server.
+Un-tars it.

+7) Login and set up service on remote server and start it

+	cp /root/Server/www/ServerProd.sh /root
+	svccfg import /root/Server/www/shortsands.xml
+	svcadm restart shortsands
+	svcs | grep shortsands

 7) Login into remote server and tail the log.